LachlanStephan/createNotes/README.md

 ## What is it?

-Automate creating notes
+Automate creating text files for notes

 ## Use

-Clone and create a config.h file - make a class and set a string variable "dirPath" to your desired directory
+Create config file:
+#include <string>
+class config
+{
+public:
+std::string dirPath = "pathYouWishToSaveNotes";
+}